 Show a little empathy

-Empathy is often lost during a crisis, because everyone is so busy firefighting.
+Empathy is often lost during a crisis because everyone is so busy firefighting.
 But it’s crucial.
 Put yourselves in your audience’s shoes.
 Ask yourself “what would I most like to hear at this time?”
-Deborah Bosley is Founder and Principal of The Plain Language Group.
+Deborah Bosley is the Founder and Principal of The Plain Language Group.
 She was a previous guest on our webinar about plain language in financial services.
 During a recent webinar on crisis communications, she talked about Grubhub’s empathetic response to COVID-19.
 Grubhub realized what their community was most worried about – their favorite restaurants going out of business.
 So they emailed customers to explain what they were doing about it:

 “With dine-in down as much as 75%, local restaurants need our support more than ever.
 As their partner, it is Grubhub’s responsibility to step up during this difficult time.
 So, we are deferring commission fees for impacted independent restaurants.”

 The crisis situation might change from moment to moment, but your approach should stay open and consistent.
 When you get new facts, explain clearly why you’re therefore adopting a different approach.
 Take a lesson from Cuomo: